ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/cbrd/README.md

-# tutorial: Distribute records to worker jobs based on their content
+# Tutorial: Processing files in parallel based on their content

 ## Description